tsedio/tsed/docs/docs/cache.md

 Caching is a great and simple technique that helps improve your app's performance.
 It acts as a temporary data store providing high performance data access.

-Ts.ED provide a unified system caching by using the popular [`cache-manager`](https://www.npmjs.com/package/cache-manager) Node.js modules.
+Ts.ED provides a unified system caching by using the popular [`cache-manager`](https://www.npmjs.com/package/cache-manager) Node.js module.
-Cache-manager various storage to cache content like Redis, MongoDB, etc... and multi caching!
+Cache-manager provides various storage to cache content like Redis, MongoDB, etc... and multi caching!

-By using the @@UseCache@@ on endpoint method or on service method, you'll be able to cache the response returned by the Ts.ED server or the result returned by a Service.
+By using the @@UseCache@@ on endpoint methods or on service methods, you'll be able to cache the response returned by the Ts.ED server or the result returned by a Service.

 ## Configuration